-People have a critical role to play and must come to see themselves as the “owners” of security; civil society can support this role by monitoring and holding to account duty-bearers, while supporting and working with local security actors and their international partners to improve security provision, and to make the security sector more effective and better adapted to meet peoples’ needs.
+It’s essential that people see themselves as the owners of security, and civil society can help them by monitoring and holding duty-bearers accountable, while working with local security actors and international partners to improve security provision and make it more effective in meeting people’s needs.

 Access to Justice for All